wilhelm-murdoch/wilhelm.codes/content/blog/the-longer-something-doesnt-happen-the-sooner-it-will/index.md

 Use metrics and monitoring tools to maintain a vigilant eye on system health and performance.
 They set thresholds and alarms to detect anomalies early, regardless of how long it's been since the last incident.

-<mark>At any given point your production workloads may be operating under any number of unknown failure modes.
+At any given point your production workloads may be operating under any number of unknown failure modes.
 Things break; it's inevitable.
-Adjust your expectations accordingly and build around this fact.</mark>
+Adjust your expectations accordingly and build around this fact.

 ### In Conclusion